pouriyajamshidi/tcping/README.md

 1. Create a branch.
 1. Commit your work.
 1. Add tests.
-1. Run the tests `go test` or `make test` and ensure they are successful.
+1. Run the tests `go test ./...` or `make test` and ensure they are successful.
 1. Create a pull request

 Current number of open issues: ![GitHub issues](https://img.shields.io/github/issues/pouriyajamshidi/tcping.svg).